When are Traumatic Birth Injuries Medical Negligence?

 Caput succedaneum is an injury in which the scalp swells during or just following birth.
 It can be caused by the pressure from the uterus or birth canal during delivery.
 It’s more likely to occur when labor is prolonged, especially if the amniotic sac breaks and the baby’s head isn’t protected as it moves through the birth canal.

-Caput succedaneum can also be the result of the use of vacuum extractors during delivery – used properly or improperly.
+Caput succedaneum can also result from the use of vacuum extractors during delivery – used properly or improperly.

 Cephalohematoma

 Cephalohematoma occurs when there is a buildup of blood under the protective membrane that covers the skull.
-In newborns, it shows up as lumps on the head that typically occur a few hours after delivery.
-Most of the time, cephalohematomas don’t require any additional medical intervention and they go away on their own.
+In newborns, it appears as lumps on the head that typically occur a few hours after delivery.
+Usually, cephalohematomas don’t require any additional medical intervention, and they go away on their own.

 Brachial Plexus Injury